 For a truly memorable night, the soundtrack of your party plays a crucial role.
-While it's true that hiring the right DJ can make or break your big day, however, remember that it takes two to tango so it's up to you to clearly communicate your wishes in advance.
-Don't just play it by ear...seriously, don't!
-Here are seven things you should tell your wedding DJ to get the party popping and keep it going strong.
+While it's true that hiring the right DJ can make or break your big day, remember that it takes two to tango, so it's up to you to clearly communicate your wishes in advance.
+Don't just play it by ear.
+Here are five things you should tell your wedding DJ to get the party popping and keep it going strong.

 Now that you've covered the talking points, it's time to pick your playlist.
-You'll absolutely want to fill your DJ in on what songs you've picked for the major moments (think wedding party introduction, first dance, father/daughter and mother/son dance, cake cutting, bouquet and garter toss if you're doing them and the last song), says event planner and designer Stacy Wichelhaus of They So Loved Events.
+You'll absolutely want to fill your DJ in on what songs you've picked for the major moments (think wedding party introduction, first dance, father/daughter and mother/son dance, cake cutting, bouquet and garter toss, and the last song), says event planner and designer Stacy Wichelhaus of They So Loved Events.
 Timing is also critical, and not just in regards to the actual day-of timeline and what songs to play when.
-For example, will you and your hubby dance the full five minutes or do you want your DJ to fade the song out at the three-minute mark?
+For example, will you and your partner dance the full five minutes or do you want your DJ to fade the song out at the three-minute mark?

-As opposed to just a general list of songs you'd like to hear, Erica Taylor, co-founding partner of New York City-based Tinsel & Twine, encourages her clients to provide some context.
-"For instance, 'Hot In Herre' by Nelly was our high school anthem and will keep my girls on the dance floor or my mom just loves Stevie Wonder so she'll get a kick out of anything by him."
+As opposed to just a general list of songs you'd like to hear, Erica Taylor, co-founding partner of Tinsel Experiential Design, encourages her clients to provide some context.
+"For instance, 'Hot In Herre' by Nelly was our high school anthem and will keep my girls on the dance floor," or "my mom just loves Stevie Wonder so she'll get a kick out of anything by him."
 This way, your DJ can also get a sense of what other songs, artists, or genres to play.